Kathy Sullivan (American politician)

 Kathleen Sullivan (born June 21, 1954) is an American attorney, and former chairwoman of the New Hampshire Democratic Party.

-Early life
+Early life and education

-Kathleen Sullivan was born on June 21, 1954, in Manchester, New Hampshire.
-Her father, Henry P. Sullivan (1916–2003), was an attorney, state senator, state representative, and candidate for governor; her mother, the former Mary McCaffrey (1919–1997), was a state representative.
+Sullivan was born on June 21, 1954, in Manchester, New Hampshire.
+Her father, Henry P. Sullivan (1916–2003), was an attorney, state senator, state representative, and candidate for governor.
+Her mother, the former Mary McCaffrey (1919–1997), was a state representative.

+Sullivan graduated from the College of the Holy Cross with a B.A. in 1977 and earned her Juris Doctor (J.D.) from Cornell Law School in 1981.

 Career

 Sullivan served as the chairperson of the New Hampshire Democratic Party.
 She served as a member of the United States Electoral College in 2008, when she cast one of New Hampshire's four Electoral Votes for Barack Obama and Joe Biden.
 She was a superdelegate for Hillary Clinton in 2016.

 Sullivan appears in the Marlo Poras documentary Run Granny Run about Doris Haddock's 2004 U.S. Senate campaign.